 He learned, naturally.

 If you ask a group of people at any learning conference if they’ve solved any of their own home-based problems in a similar fashion, chances are most of the room will raise their hands.
 (Toilet repair is a big one!)
-But then if you ask them if employees in their organizations are able to find the answers to their work-related questions in the same way, well, most of the hands drop.
+But then if you ask them if employees in their organisations are able to find the answers to their work-related questions in the same way, well, most of the hands drop.

-One of our interviewees said, “Learners now expect instant, easily available learning content that’s quick to go through, is bang up to date, and looks and feels as good as the games they play and the websites they browse.”
+One of our interviewees said, 'Learners now expect instant, easily available learning content that’s quick to go through, is bang up to date, and looks and feels as good as the games they play and the websites they browse.'
 Exactly.

-My big burning question right now is are we creating natural learning environments within our organization?
+My big burning question right now is are we creating natural learning environments within our organisation?
 Does your corporate training environment resemble my husband’s experience in any way?
 How do people problem solve and learn the unexpected when they’re working at your company?
 Can they search and find what they need?
 Can they talk to other people about what they’ve learned and discovered?
 Or must they seek out unnatural means, tools and systems that actually disrupt the learning and working process rather than support it?